 The chaplaincy is a difficult calling because the minister has to balance his commitment to the gospel as he serves ministering the Word to those bearing the sword of the state.
 Chap.
 Weaver was a faithful minister to and a dedicated colleague of his flock as he risked his life at the front.
 The author of Presbyterians of the Past expresses his condolences to Chaplain Weaver’s survivors, church family, military associates, and friends while reminding them of the consolation that only the Holy Spirit working through the Word of God can bring.

 If you are interested in reading more about chaplains, both those ministering in the military and others shepherding in prisons, just click the “Categories” button on the Presbyterians of the Past homepage toolbar, then the “Biographies” button, and finally, click the “Chaplains” button.
 Currently, the world is remembering the centennial of the First World War, The Great War, which the United States entered in April 1917.
-For a biography of a chaplain and hero of that war, Chap.
-T. M. Bulla, click HERE.
+For a biography of a chaplain and hero of the First World War, read about Chap.
+T. M. Bulla.